 The parietal lobe helps you process sensory information from the outside world.
 If it becomes damaged, you may lose the ability to sense objects and people on one side.
 Doctors call this condition hemineglect.

-Hemineglect impairs contralesional stimulus.
+Hemineglect impairs attention to contralesional stimulus.
 This means the person cannot detect objects or sounds on the opposite side that their brain injury occurred.

 That’s because each hemisphere of the brain controls the opposite side of the body.
 Therefore, if you damage the right hemisphere, your left side will be affected.